 but just walking around them is very entertaining and relaxing.
 Madrid is not as intimidating as many world capitals and large cities can be, especially if you are not fluent in the language.
 And also very important, its relatively easy and cheap to eat and get around.

 On Wednesday morning, our taxi picked us up at Barrera at 9:00 and 45 minutes later, in heavy morning traffic, we were at the AA ticket counter in MAD, checking our backpacks.
-We were still over an hour before boarding time so we stopped for snack before proceeding to our gate.
+We were still over an hour before boarding time so we stopped for a snack before proceeding to our gate.

 Our flight left on time and the 8 hour flight